 Design Strategist and UI/UX Consultant

-A citizen science conversational interface that connects people to the earth's air, unlocking new ways to engage and understand air pollution and its effects at various scales.
+‘Area’, a citizen science chatbot that connects people to the earth's air, unlocking new ways to engage and understand air pollution and its effects at various scales.

 Presented at the ‘Oxford Futures Forum; scenario planning and the climate change imaginaries of the arts and humanities’ and finalist for the ‘Center for New York City Affairs Prized Solutions: Reimagining NYC competition’.